November 13, 2018

 3. Are your team members rowing at their own pace or is your team rowing in harmony to the beat of a drum.

-Imagine a speed row boat going down the river where the individual rowers row at their own speed and set their own course, while the boat next to them is a highly coordinated team that rows in unison, lead by a coach beating a drum to set the pace and encouraging his rowers at the same time.
+Imagine a row boat being propelled down the river by individual rowers who are rowing at their own speed and setting their own course, while the boat next to them is a highly coordinated team rowing in unison, and lead by a coach beating a drum and setting the pace, encouraging his rowers at the same time.
 Which will run smoother?
 Which will get to the finish line with the least amount of friction and frustration?
 Which individuals will feel a greater sense of accomplishment in the end?

 Our top advisors have shared with us that their role is mostly to create an environment that their team will flourish in.
 Their role is to ensure that all their students work in harmony and most importantly as a single unit to achieve the end goal on time and with the least amount of friction.
 Their role is to set the pace and beat the drum while encouraging each team member to surpass themselves.
 Those advisors are the ones that share how privileged they are to lead their group and can’t wait to see how next year’s book will be better than this year’s.

-One of the most interesting observations and what probably impressed us the most was that our top advisors told us, looking back, that they built lasting bonds with those students because they felt they had shaped and influenced them through this process while equipping them with important life skills.
+One of the most interesting observations and what probably impressed us the most was something that our top advisors noticed.
+They said that looking back, they had built lasting bonds with those students feeling they had shaped and influenced them through this process while equipping them with important life skills.

 Regardless of the size of your yearbook or your school, you have the potential to empower your students to be “best-in-class.”
 So I ask again, is your yearbook committee equipped to succeed?

 Friesens Yearbook Consultant